sathishc/amplify-videokyc-workshop/workshop-content/content/50_add_document_checks/20_adding_frontend.md

 };

 const side_data = [
-    {"name":"front", "description":"Show the front of the Photo ID to the camera"}, {"name":"back", "description":"Show the back of the Photo ID to the camera"}
+    {"name":"front", "description":"Show the photo page of your photo id (Aadhaar or Passport in India) to the camera"}, {"name":"back", "description":"Show the back of the Photo ID to the camera"}
 ]